Video Music Awards 2023. Taylor Swift znów bezkonkurencyjna

 Statuetka za najlepszy teledysk Hip-hop powędrowała do Nicki Minaj („Super Freaky Girl”), natomiast najciekawszym klipem R&B okazał się utwór „Shirt” SZA.
 Włoski zespół Maneskin piosenką „The Loneliest”, a raczej obrazem do niej pokonał legendarne rockowe grupy jak Metallica, Red Hot Chili Peppers czy Foo Fighters.
 Podczas gali przypomniała też o sobie Lana Del Rey.
 Utwór jej i Jona Batiste'a Candy Necklace' otrzymał statuetkę w kategorii najlepsza alternatywa.

 Na gali razem z synami pojawiła się też Shakira.
 Gwiazda chętnie pozowała z synami i zdecydowanie nie brakowało jej powodów do dumy.
-Piosenkarka otrzymała Specjalną nagrodę MTV Video Vanguard Award za wkład w rozwój telewizji MTV.
-Razem z Karolem G wygrała też w kategorii najlepsza współpraca.
+Piosenkarka otrzymała Specjalną nagrodę MTV Video Vanguard Awards za wkład w rozwój telewizji MTV.
+Razem z Karol G wygrała też w kategorii najlepsza współpraca.

 Zespółem roku okrzyknięto BLACKPINK, który został doceniony w kategorii najlepsza choreografia w klipie do „Pink Venom”.
 Internauci zdecydowali, że najlepszym teledyskiem ze społecznym przekazem jest obrazek Dove'a Camerona do piosenki „Breakfast”.